regras/cpos_v2/README.md

 The first one refers to the node, and the second one to the beacon.
 You can press CTRL + C to exit the logs.

-After all the data has been collected and the resulting .data files have been moved into the folder demo/logs you can process the data by running the command:
+After all the data has been collected and the resulting .data files have been moved into the folder demo/logs you can process the data by running this command inside a poetry shell:

 ```
 $ python demo/process_data.py